 One of the reasons we're thankful for Thanksgiving: It's a holiday that always allows us to experiment with decor and reinvent tradition.
+(The table settings alone have us swooning!)
 So, go ahead and make your Turkey Day meal unique this year with these modern ideas and DIYs.

 1. Bring in some graphic design.